krish-vijayan/Skills-Assignment-Front-End/README.md

 # Group 198 Skills Assignment

-This is an interactive webpage that has a brief introduction of each of the members in the WEA Manulife stream group 198.
+This is an interactive webpage that has a brief introduction of each of the members in group 198 of the WEA Manulife stream.